-Today each fellowship is in the amount of $27,000 (USD) per year.
-In addition, the Adams Fellowship Program allots each fellow up to $3,000 per year of the fellowship for active participation in international scientific conferences and workshops, research collaboration or travel to interview for postdoctoral positions abroad, when their travel will contribute meaningfully to furthering their professional careers.
-Professor Moti Segev currently heads the Steering and Granting Committee of the Adams Fellowship Program.
-Application is solely through the rectors of Israel’s research universities.
+Today each fellowship is in the amount of NIS 100,000 per year.
+In addition, the Adams Fellowship Program allots each fellow up to $US 3,000 per year of the fellowship for active participation in international scientific conferences and workshops, research collaboration or travel to interview for postdoctoral positions abroad, when their travel will contribute meaningfully to furthering their professional careers.

+Application is made solely through the rectors of Israel’s research universities.
 The careful screening processes conducted by the universities and the Academy's professional committee for the program ensure that the grantees represent the elite of Israel's future scientists in their fields.
-The 119 fellows to date – 86 men and 33 women – include 32 in the fields of medicine and the life sciences, 32 in mathematics and computer science, 22 in physics, 13 in electrical engineering, 10 in chemistry, 3 in nano-science, 2 in engineering and industrial management, 2 in mechanical engineering, and one each in ecology, evolution and solar energy.
+The 135 fellows to date – 98 men and 37 women – include 32 (17 of them women) in the fields of medicine and the life sciences, 38 (6 of them women) in mathematics and computer science, 23 in physics, 18 in electrical engineering, 12 in chemistry, 2 in nano-science, 3 in mechanical engineering, 3 in earth and environmental sciences and one each in evolution, civil engineering, aerodynamics and industrial engineering.

 The Adams Fellows, a cadre of Israel's most outstanding young researchers, boast impressive achievements in research and publications in the most prominent professional journals, such as Science, PNAS and Cell.
 They have been accepted for postdoctoral training in the world’s most prestigious institutions, such as Harvard, Princeton, MIT, Yale and the Broad Institute, and they are sought out to fill faculty positions in Israel and abroad.

-The following doctoral students were awarded Adams Fellowships for 2017-2018:
+The following doctoral students were awarded Adams Fellowships for 2019–2020:

-Mr. Shachar Carmeli , Weizmann Institute of Science, Mathematics
+Mr. Renan Gross, Weizmann Institute of Science, Mathematics

-Ms. Bracha Laufer-Goldshtein, Bar-Ilan University, Electrical Engineering
+Mr. Yaron Laufer, Bar-Ilan University, Electrical Engineering